Notice of Annual General Meeting 2021 of Catena Media plc.

 Further, in case of special circumstances, the Directors shall be authorised to resolve that share options or warrants may be exercised and/or kept, as applicable, despite the fact that the employment or assignment in the Catena Group has ceased, for example due to long-term illness.

-The 2020 Programme will be implemented, and initial allocations will take place to participants as soon as practicable following the publication of the Company’s quarterly report for January-March 2020 and the Measurement Period will start the day after publication of such report.
-Any subsequent allocations to future and existing key persons (as applicable) under the 2020 Programme, shall be made as soon as practicable following the publication of the Company’s quarterly reports, as applicable, using Measurement Periods starting the date after the publication of any such reports, as applicable.
+The 2021 Programme will be implemented, and initial allocations will take place to participants as soon as practicable following the publication of the Company’s quarterly report for January-March 2021 and the Measurement Period will start the day after publication of such report.
+Any subsequent allocations to future and existing key persons (as applicable) under the 2021 Programme, shall be made as soon as practicable following the publication of the Company’s quarterly reports, as applicable, using Measurement Periods starting the date after the publication of any such reports, as applicable, an in no event later than 31 December 2021.

-The final number of share options or warrants each participant shall be entitled to exercise shall also be dependent on the degree of fulfilment of the two performance targets, equally weighted, defined as
+The final number of share options or warrants each participant shall be entitled to exercise shall also be dependent on the degree of fulfilment of the two performance targets, equally weighted (50/50), defined as

 Terms and conditions for Series 1 – share options